Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Fock-Space Applications

 \section{Fock-Space Applications}

 We now introduce a series of techniques that allow us to realize polynomials of Fock-space operators.
-We first begin in \cref{subsec:arbitrary_power} by identifying the error scaling of an arbitrary order Fock-space block encoding, i.e. $\mathcal{B}_{a^k}$.
-In \cref{apndx:error-jc}, we show how the techniques can be used to simulate the Jaynes-Cummings Hamiltonian, which itself is a polynomial of Fock space operators.
-In \cref{subsec:state-prep}, we demonstrate how this technique can be extended beyond simulation into realizing more general operators, like a state-prep unitary.
+We first begin in \cref{subsec:arbitrary_power} by identifying the error scaling of an arbitrary order Fock-space block encoding, i.e.~$\mathcal{B}_{a^k}$.
+In \cref{apndx:error-jc}, we show how the techniques can be used to simulate the Jaynes-Cummings Hamiltonian, which itself is a polynomial of Fock-space operators.
+In \cref{subsec:state-prep}, we demonstrate how this technique can be extended beyond simulation into realizing more general operators, such as a unitary for state preparation.